bowens8/Recipeo/README.md

 Recipes tab reorders the list: alphabetically, favorites first, calories (low–high), or **fewest missing from pantry** — handy for "what can I basically make right now?"

+## Substitute ingredients

+Any ingredient in a recipe can have one or more substitutes — click **+ Add substitute** under it while editing the recipe, search for the stand-in ingredient, and give it its own amount (a substitute doesn't have to be a 1:1 swap in quantity or unit; "1 cup buttermilk" and "1 cup plain milk" both work fine as separate amounts).
+They show up wherever that ingredient does — Recipe Overview, Cook Mode's gather list — as a small "↔ Substitute with" note underneath.

+It's not just informational: if you're out of the original but already have a listed substitute in your Pantry in a sufficient amount, the recipe no longer counts that ingredient as missing — the Cook button goes straight to "🍳 Cook this" and Cook Mode opens directly, skipping the "you're missing something" confirmation entirely.

 ## Cook Mode

 Today's meals stand out on the Week Plan — their chips get a brick-colored highlight so